ragnard/hamelito/README.md

   [])

-;; To use HAML for a specific template/snippet:
+;; To use Haml for a specific template/snippet:

 (deftemplate haml-template {:parser haml/parser}
   (java.io.StringReader. "%h1 Hello")